Nynros/InternetSecurity/README.txt

 Topic: Internet Latency
 ------------------------------
-If your router must handle several streams and other connections at the same time it can result in some serious latency-problems.
+If your router must handle several streams and other connections at the same time it may result in some serious latency-problems.
-You can check that with the follwing link: https://shorturl.at/qOvQv
+You can check that with the follwing link: https://shorturl.at/qOvQv BUFFERBLOAT GRADE A - Good
+BUFFERBLOAT GRADE not A - Not so good

 Topic: Data Breach
 ------------------------------